rostislavtokarsky/hello-world/README.md

 # hello-world
-This repository is created for GitHub testing purpose
+This repository is created for GitHub testing purposes